yingweiwo

 Protein Binding

-Approximately 65% of cefixime is bound to serum protein, the serum protein binding is also concentration-independent.
+Approximately 65% of cefixime binds to serum proteins, and the serum protein binding rate is independent of drug concentration.

 References